DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 # Combat
 - Did you feel like you had enough variety and in your attacks?
 - Were there any enemy attacks that felt unfair or too difficult to avoid?
 Can you explain why exactly?
+- Do you feel any of the enemies have poorly telegraphed attacks?
 - Do the enemies do too much damage or not enough?
 - Did you feel like the dodge mechanic was responsive and smooth?
 Were there any hitches or issues with it?
+- Did the distribution of enemies per-wave feel good, or did you feel like there were too many or too few enemies at any point?
+- Do you feel like the enemies and their abilities need to be introduced to the player better?

 # UI & UX
 - Were there any UI elements where you felt like you didn't know what they did or what they represented?